Consumable Data via Quantum Communication

-In the previous examples, we considered problems that exhibit exponential quantum communication advantages.
+In the previous examples, we considered problems that exhibit an exponential quantum communication advantage.
 It is natural to ask if such an advantage implies consumability in some generic sense.
 We will see that this is not the case when Bob's task is a decision problem.

 The examples we discuss here are based on the following problem: \begin{problem}[Vector In Subspace ($\mathrm{VS}_{N,\theta}$) \cite{Kremer1995-kp}] Alice is given a vector $x \in \bS^{N-1}$.
 Bob is given two orthogonal subspaces of dimension $N/2$ specified by projection operators $M^{(1)},M^{(2)}$.
 Under the promise that either $\left\Vert M^{(1)}x\right\Vert _{2}\geq\sqrt{1-\theta^{2}}$ or $\left\Vert M^{(2)}x\right\Vert _{2}\geq\sqrt{1-\theta^{2}}$ for $\theta < 1/\sqrt{2}$, determine which is the case. \end{problem}